-From time to time, we may be involved in legal proceedings arising in the ordinary course of our business.
-We are not presently a party to any legal proceedings that, in the opinion of management, would have a material adverse effect on our business.
-Regardless of outcome, litigation can have an adverse impact on us due to defense and settlement costs, diversion of management resources, negative publicity and reputational harm, and other factors.
+As of March 31, 2020, the end of the quarterly period covered by this report, we were subject to the legal proceedings and claims discussed below.
+Regardless of outcome, litigation can have an adverse impact on us due to costs, diversion of management resources, negative publicity and reputational harm, and other factors.